April 15, 2015

 - Remain motionless, hands at your sides, and avoid eye contact with the dog.

-- Once the dog loses interest in you, slowly back away until he is out of sight.
+- Once the dog loses interest in you, slowly back away until they are out of sight.

 - If you fall or are knocked to the ground, curl into a ball with your hands over your ears and remain motionless.
 Try not to scream or roll around.